Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Analysis of the stochastic Hopf bifurcation

-{\mk In Eq.~\eqref{eq:fieldSDE}, $V_0$ denotes the deterministic vector field in Eq.~\eqref{eq:HopfSDECart}.
-However, whereas the original SHE \eqref{eq:HopfSDEPolar} is driven by two one-dimensional Wiener processes $W_r$ and $W_\theta$, Eq.~\eqref{eq:fieldSDE} is driven by a single one-dimensional Wiener process $W_1$ with an arbitrary smooth vector field $V_1$ of $\mathbb{R}^2$.}
+{\mk In~\eqref{eq:fieldSDE}, $V_0$ denotes the deterministic vector field in~\eqref{eq:HopfSDEPolar}.
+However, whereas the original SHE~\eqref{eq:HopfSDEPolar} is driven by two one-dimensional Wiener processes $W_r$ and $W_\theta$,~\eqref{eq:fieldSDE} is driven by a single one-dimensional Wiener process $W_1$ with an arbitrary smooth vector field $V_1$ of $\mathbb{R}^2$.}